kavehpouran/transmic/README.md

-# code
 This is the readme file for the code directory.
-More to come some time in future.
+More to come soon some time in future.